pathway-labs/azure-openai-real-time-data-app/README.md

 ## Motivation

 Real-time AI app needs real-time data to respond with the most up-to-date information to user queries or perform quick actions autonomously.
 To reduce cost and infrastructural complexity, you can build a real-time data pipeline with Azure Event Hubs, Pathway, and Azure OpenAI.
-This integrated system leverages the strengths of Kafka for robust data processing, LLMs like GPT for advanced text analytics, and Streamlit for user-friendly data visualization.
+This integrated system leverages the strengths of Pathway for robust data processing, LLMs like GPT for advanced text analytics, and Streamlit for user-friendly data visualization.

 This combination empowers businesses to build and deploy enterprise AI applications that provide the freshest contextual visual data.